fwaris/RTOpenAI/readme.md

 - [WebRTCme](https://github.com/melihercan/WebRTCme) - provided the base bindings for Maui WebRTC.
 These where modified (significantly for IOS) to make them work for RTOpenAI.
 - [Tau Prolog](http://tau-prolog.org/) - a javascript Prolog interpreter used in the RT.Assistant sample.
-- Loïc Denuzière and others for [FSharp.SystemTextJson](https://github.com/Tarmil/FSharp.SystemTextJson) - for F# types definitions and the accompanying serialization/de-serialization logic needed to handle OpenAI realtime protocol messages in  strongly-typed way.
+- Loïc Denuzière and others for [FSharp.SystemTextJson](https://github.com/Tarmil/FSharp.SystemTextJson) - for F# types definitions and the accompanying serialization/de-serialization logic needed to handle OpenAI realtime protocol messages in a strongly-typed way.
 - [SWI-Prolog](https://github.com/SWI-Prolog/swipl-devel) team for the base Prolog implementation that was instrumental in developing the Prolog-RAG approach used in RT.Assistant sample.